synzhang/fe-boilerplate/templates/server-side-rendering/README.md

 - [Tabler Icons](https://github.com/tabler/tabler-icons): A set of over 4900 free MIT-licensed high-quality SVG icons for you to use in your web projects.

+#### AI

+- [ai](https://github.com/vercel/ai): The AI Toolkit for TypeScript.
+From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents.

 #### Virtual List

 - [React Virtualized](https://github.com/bvaughn/react-virtualized): React components for efficiently rendering large lists and tabular data.
+- [react-window](https://github.com/bvaughn/react-window): React components for efficiently rendering large lists and tabular data

 #### Uploader